Salamis (novel): Plot summary

+Possible sequel

+The plot of this novel appears to look ahead to the Siege of Rhodes (305–304 BC); based on the series' practice of recounting the annual sailing seasons of successive years in successive books, any sequel would presumably cover some or all of this siege.
+The period before, during and after the siege is also the subject of L. Sprague de Camp's historical novel The Bronze God of Rhodes.

 Reception

 Publishers Weekly notes that "Turtledove plays things straight in the fifth alternate [sic] history in his Hellenic Traders series (after 2004's Owls to Athens), taking readers on a slow-building tour of the Mediterranean amid battles over Alexander the Great's empire," concluding "There’s no speculative hook here; instead, Turtledove carefully crafts a detailed and realistic vision of the Greek world in 306 BCE and delivers a humane message of commonality that shines over language barriers and social differences.
 Readers expecting a twist on the history may be disappointed, but all will be impressed by Turtledove’s immersive ancient world."